 Pediatric Hematology-Oncology Fellowship

 Our pediatric hematology/oncology fellowship is a joint program with Oishei Children’s Hospital, Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo and Roswell Park Comprehensive Cancer Center.
 The postdoctoral education requirement is three years of general pediatric residency training.
 The pediatric hematology/oncology fellowship is a three-year training program and is accredited by the Accreditation Council of Graduate Medical Education.
-More information and details on how to apply for this fellowship are on the Women & Children’s Hospital of Buffalo’s Department of Pediatrics.
+For more information and details on how to apply for our fellowship, please visit our page through the University at Buffalo Department of Pediatrics.

 Shared Science Resources at Roswell Park Comprehensive Cancer Center